tristanwong1188/POLYU-FYP-RAPPOR/README.md

 **# RAPPORPOLYUFYP**

-**Tristan WONG's Final Year Project about RAPPOR algorithm in the Hong Kong Polytechnic University** **With JavaScript, capture data value on the console of a browser：** **The following source code is developed by Tristan WONG based on RAPPOR algorithm**
+Tristan WONG's Final Year Project about RAPPOR algorithm in the Hong Kong Polytechnic University The following source code is developed by Tristan WONG based on RAPPOR algorithm

 ```
+With JavaScript, capture data value on the console of a browser：
 //true return
 document.getElementsByName('q-5-dW2n')
     .forEach(radio => {